opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/obs_bucket.md

 * `kms_key_id` - (Required) The ID of KMS key used for the encryption.

 ~> Only base project (e.g. `eu-de`) KMS keys can be used for the encryption

+The `event_notifications` object supports the following

+* `id` - (Optional) Unique ID of the event notification.
+If the user does not specify an ID, the system assigns an ID automatically.

+* `topic` - (Required) URN of the event notification topic.
+After detecting a specific event, OBS sends a message to the topic.

+-> Topic should exist and be authorized to be used by OBS.

+* `events` - (Required) Type of events that need to be notified.

+-> Events should not have `s3:` prefix, e.g. `"ObjectCreated:*"` is valid value, but `"s3:ObjectCreated:*"` is not.

+* `filter_rule` - (Optional) Filtering rules.
+The rules filter objects based on the prefixes and suffixes of object names.

+The `filter_rule` object supports the following

+* `name` - (Optional) Specifies the prefix or suffix of object names for filtering.
+Valid values are `prefix` and `suffix`.

+* `value` - (Optional) Specifies keywords of object names so that objects can be filtered based on the prefixes or suffixes.
+  The value contains a maximum of `1024` characters.

 ## Attributes Reference